Our Urban Forest & Climate

 📜Tree Code & Policy

-Community Partnerships
+🤝Community Partnerships

-The Climate Advisory Board works to ensure that climate considerations — including mitigation, heat impacts, canopy equity, and long-term resilience — are recognized and integrated into decisions about Edmonds’ urban forest.
+The Climate Advisory Board (CAB) works to ensure that climate considerations — including mitigation, heat impacts, canopy equity, and long-term resilience — are recognized and integrated into decisions about Edmonds’ urban forest.
 This includes advisory input related to tree mapping and updates to City policy.

 Friends of Edmonds Trees (FOET) is a separate community organization focused on urban tree stewardship and public education.
 FOET has been especially engaged in community awareness and advocacy related to the City’s developing Permanent Tree Code, and offers educational resources such as the Edmonds Tree Walk.